-- Multiplication Operations with Rounding 2 - If it is 5 or higher we round up.
+- Multiplication Part 2 - If it is 5 or higher we round up.
 If the place value below contains an integer of 4 or less, we round down.

 - Division Operations with Rounding Worksheet 1 - We then perform the operations, using our order of operations.

-- Division Operations with Rounding Worksheet 2 - What is the final value?
+- Division Operations Version 2 - What is the final value?

 - Rounding with Mixed Operations Worksheet 1 - Round the values to their highest place value and then complete the operations.

-- Rounding with Mixed Operations Worksheet 2 - Questions 1 and 2 ask us to do the math first.
+- Mixed Operations Worksheet 2 - Questions 1 and 2 ask us to do the math first.
 Once we have that value we round to the highest place value the integer has.

 How to Round a Value to Its Highest or Lowest Place Value